 • Assisting with establishing and strengthening the mechanisms for coordination of TB and HIV activities and services;

-• Decreasing the burden of TB in PLHIV;
+• Decreasing the burden of TB among people living with HIV;

-• Decreasing the burden of HIV in individuals with active TB; and
+• Decreasing the burden of TB among HIV in individuals; and

-• Initiating early antiretroviral treatment for PLHIV with active TB disease to increase survival and improve quality of life;
+• Initiating early antiretroviral treatment for people living with HIV with active TB disease to increase survival and improve quality of life;

 USAID also works closely with the Global Fund to Fight AIDS, Tuberculosis and Malaria (Global Fund) and National TB and HIV Programs to further maximize the impact of the Global Fund’s TB and TB/HIV grant portfolio.

-USAID works with partners and local governments in all PEPFAR-funded countries to implement interventions that scale-up effective TB/HIV interventions aimed at reducing the burden of TB for PLHIV.
+USAID works with partners and local governments in all PEPFAR-funded countries to implement interventions that scale-up effective TB/HIV interventions aimed at reducing the burden of TB for people living with HIV.

-USAID’s TB program focuses on reducing the HIV burden among TB patients.
-Our efforts ensure that individuals with TB know their HIV status via testing during TB clinic visits and that HIV-positive TB patients are linked to care and to receive antiretroviral therapy (ART) as appropriate.
+USAID’s TB program focuses on reducing the HIV burden among people with TB.
+Our efforts ensure that individuals with TB know their HIV status via testing during TB clinic visits and that HIV-positive individuals with TB are linked to care and to receive antiretroviral therapy (ART) as appropriate.

 ADDITIONAL RESOURCES